BERT-based Financial Sentiment Index and LSTM-based Stock Return Predictability: Financial sentiment analysis based on different information channels

 \section{Financial sentiment analysis based on different information channels}

-Apart from the textual channel to extract financial sentiment from the social network by NLP techniques, there exist another two types of information sources that have been commonly utilized in finance community.
-One is the \emph{risk-neutral implied skewness} based on option price \citep[for example,][]{Han}, leading to the \emph{option-implied} sentiment; another channel includes the \emph{market data} \citep[for example,][]{BakerWurgler}, resulting in the \emph{market-implied} sentiment.
-In our invesigation we construct additional two sentiment indices and then take into consideration all three indices in hand to conduct a more general financial sentiment analysis.
+Apart from the above textual channel that extracts financial sentiment from the social network by NLP techniques, there exist another two types of information sources that have been commonly utilized in the finance community.
+One of them is the \emph{risk-neutral implied skewness} which is based on the option price \citep[for example,][]{Han}, and this leads to the \emph{option-implied} sentiment; and another channel is through the \emph{market data} \citep[for example,][]{BakerWurgler}, resulting in the \emph{market-implied} sentiment.
+In our investigation, we construct these additional two sentiment indices and then take into consideration all these three indices in hand to conduct a more general financial sentiment analysis as follows.